the-united-nations-2025/reddit-world-mirror/RedditWorldMirror.md

 The unique and most important artifact we recovered from the crash is the [**Reddit Hyperlink Network**](https://snap.stanford.edu/data/soc-RedditHyperlinks.html).
 Think of it: millions of digital interactions preserved!
 It's the single surviving fragment of human communication from those critical years.
 Everything else is lost.

+**The Problem**: When you open the file, it’s a chaotic mess.
+It looks like an ancient, dead language.
+Why?
+Because the original text of the posts is too corrupted to recover.

+It just tracks connections between thousands of subreddits which represent their digital communities.
+You're probably thinking the same thing: _If the text is corrupted, how can we tell what happened in those years?_

+But don't let the language barrier scare you off.
+The core emotions-the anger, the sadness, the joy-are universal.
+Your entire mission is based on analyzing the **network's relationships** and the **emotional scores** as they are the only tool we have left to understand what happened.

 You are now looking at the archive.
 Your first task in this mission is to figure out if this data is even usable.

 ### Deciphering the Code